Marble-tiled bathroom wall with round mirror, timber vanity and black tapware

 Administrative

-• Complete 10830NAT Crystalline Silica Exposure Prevention training
+• Complete 10830NAT Course in Crystalline Silica Exposure Prevention training (4-hour nationally accredited)

-• Never dry cut ceramic, porcelain, or stone tiles
+• Never perform uncontrolled dry cutting of ceramic, porcelain, or stone tiles

 • Change water in tile saw regularly to maintain suppression